rajatmodi62/rajatmodi62.github.io/assets/failure.md

     - dude needs a rl guy, i am not rl guy.
     - funny thing tho: Suggested VLF model instead of VLA, something which directly predicts force.
     - Robot arms mimicing each other does not work when the muscle tendon is driven by a pressure kind of system pumping blood.
       - such an organ is driven by multiple tendons, and multiple tendons multiple muscles.
 So, there is no 1-1 correlation.
+Kuramoto coupling does work.
       - read bernstein's problem on motor control.
 Dude is facing the same issue.
     - dude said will reach out if vision guys need : basically slang for you're rejected :-)..ok chill bro...